The first day of March is known as St David’s Day, a celebration of the Patron Saint of Wales, who is believed to have died on this date in 589AD

-To mark St David’s Day people around Wales wear one of the two national emblems – the leek or the daffodil.
+To mark St David’s Day people around Wales wear one of the two national emblems: the leek or the daffodil.

-Like any folklore, there is much speculation as to why these two objects exist as national emblems.
+As with all folklore, there is much speculation as to why these two objects exist as national emblems.

 The daffodil, however, was more of a seasonal introduction as their spring sprouting coincides with the national day.